Seoul South Korea Travel Guide

 Tipping is not customary or expected in South Korea.
 Many higher-end establishments include service charges.

-Seoul is a very safe city, but health and safety guidelines ensure a worry-no-cost journey.
+Seoul is a very safe city, but health and safety guidelines ensure a worry-free trip.

 Consult a healthcare provider 4-6 weeks before travel.
-Routine vaccinations, Hepatitis A and b, Rabies, Brain Inflammation caused by a virus (for rural areas).
+Routine vaccinations, Hepatitis A/B, Rabies, Brain Inflammation caused by a virus (for rural areas).

 Levels can be high.
 Check forecasts and wear a N95 or KF94 mask on high pollution days.